Leamington Flyers

 The Leamington Flyers are a junior ice hockey team based in Leamington, Ontario, Canada.
-They play in the Western division of the Greater Ontario Junior Hockey League.
+They play in the Ontario Junior Hockey League.
+Prior to 2023 they played in the Western division of the Greater Ontario Junior Hockey League.
 They are an affiliate of the Ontario Hockey League's Flint Firebirds.

 History

 Bill Burgess, coach and general manager of the local Intermediate Flyers, formed the Junior Flyers in 1954.
 They were a Junior B team in the Southwestern League until 1958 when they quit the league.